fooqotsa/creepy-crawlies/README.md

-My approach was to build out the core logic for parsing a single page first, creating a single class called Crawler, and then subsequently pulling that logic out in to separate smaller classes once the roles & responsibilities of each method became clearer and then refactoring the tests to sit in the test class p
+My approach was to build out the core logic for parsing a single page first, creating a single class called Crawler, and then subsequently pulling that logic out in to separate smaller classes once the roles & responsibilities of each method became clearer and then refactoring the tests to sit in the test class that coincides with the production class.
+This is a small byproduct of TDD but the benefits far outweigh any disadvantages here.

+## Integration Tests

+Integration tests are light here, the reason for this is that the url to process is fixed and mocking the underlying code that's calling in to JSoup would requiring autowiring mock singletons which I decided to stay away from.
+Another possibility is to have a mock server spin up for the creepy crawler to parse but felt this was outwith the scope of this demo.

+## Future considerations

+1. Currently the code will only process one document at a time.
+A quick way to process the pages would be to spawn off multiple threads which would take a url from the queue, grab the document, parse the page and then add that result into the list of pages which would be synchronised.

+2. Possibility of adhering to robots.txt to ensure I don't get blocked from websites!